daithioc95/MS2/README.md

 #### As a potential customer, I want to find information on the company’s tours, so that I can decide if the tours are suitable to me.
 - The user can find information relating to the tours by navigating to the 'tours' page.
-- The user is provided with information such as frequency, duration, starting point and trial of the tour.
+- The user is provided with information such as frequency, duration, starting point and trail of the tour.
 - Below this information, there is also a map including markers relating to each location on the tour so the user can get a visual overview of the tour.
 <img src="assets/images/user_story_testing/tours.PNG">